How to check tyre tread

 The 20p test

-If your tyres don't have tread wear indicators and you don’t have a gauge, then you can test them with the 20p tyre test.
-The outer rim of a 20p coin is just under 3mm wide.
+If you don’t have a gauge, you can test your tyres with a 20p coin, as its outer rim is just under 3 mm wide.

 • Place a 20p coin into your tyre’s tread grooves.

-• If the outer rim of the coin is obscured then your tyre's comfortably above the legal minimum tread depth.
+• If the outer rim of the coin is obscured, it means your tyre is comfortably above the legal minimum tread depth.

 • If you can see part of the rim of the coin then it's time to check your tyres more carefully using a proper tyre tread depth gauge.